villaorlado/theaterasdata/readme.md

 This interactive Jupyter Notebooks assume basic familiarity with Python and Jupyter.
 For users not familiar with Python, I recommend Allen Downey's [Elements of Data Science](https://allendowney.github.io/ElementsOfDataScience/) and Melanie Walsh's [Introduction to Cultural Analytics & Python](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html)

+## Using this code

+If you use this code in your teaching or research, please let me know!
+You can find my contact details at https://miguelescobar.com.
+Please also open an issue or get in touch if you find any errors.